o3de/o3de.org/content/docs/user-guide/gems/reference/aws/aws-gamelift/cpp-api.md

 As the default behavior, when the last player leaves the game session, the game session will be destroyed.

-## Server Notifications
+## Server notifications

 You must notify the Amazon GameLift server that your server process is ready to host game sessions, handle requests, and take connections.

 To send a notification that your server process is ready, use `AWSGameLiftServerManager::NotifyGameLiftProcessReady()`.
 Put this call in your project system component activate step, and call it after your project has been connected to `AzFramework::SessionNotificationBus`.